afzalhussain23/Image-Based-CFD-Using-Deep-Learning/README.md

 # Image Based CFD Using Deep Learning
 To read the blog please visit the [link](https://illusorytime.github.io/Image-Based-CFD-Using-Deep-Learning/) \
-All the codes will be uploaded soon. \
 For any suggestions please mail at: afzalhussain@iut-dhaka.edu

----
-layout: default
----

 ### Author
 [Afzal Hussain](https://illusorytime.github.io/)